 If Jesus has a God, and that God he calls “Father,” and there is only one God, then Jesus cannot also be God since that makes two Gods.
 Trinitarians constantly ignore this troubling element of their doctrine.
 In fact, when church fathers first began to say Jesus is God, in the second century, they encountered opposition from people who accused them of believing in two Gods.
 This criticism came from Jews, pagans, and some Christians.
-Among Christians, it was especially Jewish Christians who made this accusation because throughout all of the early centuries of church history, all of the so-called “church fathers” were Gentiles.
-And I believe many of them decided on this teaching because they were influenced by Greek philosophy.
+Among Christians, it was especially Jewish Christians who made this allegation since, throughout all of the early centuries of church history, all of the so-called “church fathers” were Gentiles.
+And I believe many of them decided on this Trinitarian teaching because they were influenced by Greek philosophy.

+What do God’s angels say about this matter?
 It is no different in the book of Revelation for the angels of God in heaven.
 They repeatedly identify the “one who sits on the throne,” who is the Father, as “our God.”
 They say of him:

 - “You are worthy, our Lord and God, to receive glory and honor and power” (Rev 4.11).

 - “you [Jesus] have made them to be a kingdom and priests serving our God” (Rev 5.10).

 - “Do not damage the earth … until we have marked the servants of our God” (Rev 7.3).